cedarcode/cedar-neovim/README.md

 - `Ctrl + n` - Open a file explorer
 - `Ctrl + /` - Open grep search
 - `Ctrl + b` - Open the current buffer
+- `Ctrl + s` - Search the word under the cursor

 ### LSP

 - `gd` - Go to definition
 - `gr` - Go to references

+### Git
+- `Ctrl + g` - Open a file picker for git status
+- `gb` - Open the browser for the current file/commit
+- `gl` - Perform a git blame on the current file

+> [!TIP]
+> For the complete list of keymaps, see the [keymaps.lua](https://github.com/cedarcode/cedar-neovim/blob/main/lua/config/keymaps.lua) file.

 ## Customization